Wiki · Concept · Last reviewed June 23, 2026

 MoE also changes compute economics.
 Sparse activation can raise capacity without paying dense-model compute on every token, but the system is not free.
 It creates communication costs, router complexity, expert placement problems, and serving challenges.

 For open-weight AI, MoE was culturally important because Mixtral showed that a comparatively efficient open model could compete strongly with larger dense models.
-For frontier AI, MoE is one of the architectural paths by which labs can scale capability while controlling some training and inference costs.
+DeepSeek and Qwen later made the same pattern central to debates about open-weight capability, inference cost, and whether frontier-like performance must require the largest dense-model budgets.

 Risk Pattern